lasercata/SKRIDPlatform/README.md

 SKRID Platform is an interface to a graph database designed to explore musical patterns in music scores.

+## Archived
+This repository is no longer used for the development of the music library.

+**The development has moved to: [https://gitlab.inria.fr/skrid](https://gitlab.inria.fr/skrid)**

+Original README below:

+---

 ## Code structure
 ```